-The First Conduct Rule:43 an undertaking44 must not make or give effect to an agreement, engage in a concerted practice or, as a member of an association of undertakings, make or give effect to a decision of the association, if the object or effect of the agreement, concerted practice or decision is to prevent, restrict or distort competition in Hong Kong;
+a the First Conduct Rule:44 an undertaking45 must not make or give effect to an agreement, engage in a concerted practice or, as a member of an association of undertakings, make

-40 Section 8(3) of the Broadcasting Ordinance.
+41 Section 8(3) of the Broadcasting Ordinance.

-41 Section 159 of the Competition Ordinance.
+42 Section 159 of the Competition Ordinance.

-42 Press release of the Competition Commission and Memorandum of Understanding between the Competition Commission and the CA dated 14 December 2015.
+43 Press release of the Competition Commission and Memorandum of Understanding between the Competition Commission and the CA dated 14 December 2015.

-43 Section 6(1) of the Competition Ordinance.
+44 Section 6(1) of the Competition Ordinance.

-^{44 &#}x27;Undertaking' means any entity, regardless of its legal status or the way in which it is financed, engaged in economic activity, and includes a natural person engaged in economic activity.
+45 Undertaking means any entity, regardless of its legal status or the way in which it is financed, engaged in an economic activity, and includes a natural person engaged in an economic activity.